This blog is about being a woman in the world today, it’s raw, it’s real and I’m unapologetically authentic!

 I’ve finally learnt the art of self-acceptance and I’ve never been happier.
 Never again will I subscribe to someone else’s dreams.

 I’m passionate about women’s empowerment and I write about living authentically and being resilient in the face of adversity.
 Tyranny of Pink is a space for real women with the passion and drive to live their best lives.
-I want to inspire women to be unapologetically themselves in the good times and bad.
+I want to inspire women to be unapologetically authentic.

 Life, and parenting can be so tough, especially when you see all the Instagram perfect lives that other people are living but real life isn’t like that!
 Real life is tough and it’s challenging but it’s also so rewarding if you can have the courage to embrace both the good and the bad and remember that things might be really hard now, but you’ll get through it.
-That’s what this blog is about.
-A reminder to live for the good and the bad and know that life is about balance and making the most of every day!
+This blog is a reminder to live for the good and the bad and know that life is about balance and making the most of every day!

 Be Unapologetically You!